Plastics Glass Metal Cardboard Paper General Curbside Preparation

 Compostable Plastics - The broad #7 category was designed as a catch-all for "other" plastics.
 Unfortunately compostable plastics made from bio-based polymers, like cornstarch, are also included in this category and labeled with a #7.
 Look for the words "PLA," "compostable" or "biodegradable".
 Please look carefully for that coding and if you see it, DO NOT put it in the recycling container.
 They are designed to be composted, not recycled!

-Non-Food Glass Containers - Some manufacturers put chemical stabilizers in the glass containers they make for non-food products.
+Some manufacturers put chemical stabilizers in the glass containers they make for non-food products.
 These chemical stabilizers would cause problems in the recycling process.
-Mirrors, window panes, dishes, and light bulbs are all examples of glass products that should not be recycled in the blue cart.

-- cardboard must also be reduced in size to pieces no larger than 3' x 3' in size.
+- reduce to pieces no larger than 3' x 3' in size.

 The reason for this limitation is that is the size of the opening on some recycling trucks and for residents now using carts, so that the cardboard does not become stuck in the cart.